pbrenna8/MWD-Final-Project/README.md

 Student A: Molly Doyle
 Student B: Patrick Brennan

+Our presentation is also in the repository.
+We have all our next steps listed as well as a video of the Node API calendar working.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).